 A simple fake safe won’t keep your cash safe from bag thieves, but pick-pockets are not looking for vitamins!

 The Infinity Travel Scarf

-Infinity travel scarves have a secret compartment for you to stash lightweight valuables in when on the move.
+Infinity travel scarves have a secret compartment where you can stash lightweight valuables when you’re on the move.
 They are perfect for travel.
-I made my first one using the easy instructions from Whitney at Whitney Sews.

 More Ways To Protect Yourself and Your Cash When Travelling

 - NEVER use ATMs in a dark or secluded area.
 Choose ATMs inside a bank and stand close to the screen to hide your PIN as you enter it

 - Be alert to your surroundings.
 If you feel at all uncomfortable, don’t use the ATM

 - Guard your PIN!
 Watch out for people who might be trying to see the numbers you tap in.
 Stand as close as possible to the ATM to prevent other people from seeing your information